Home » Power Plant » Diesel Power Plant: [Layout, Working, Advantages, Diagrams] PDF

 4. These can be used as an emergency plant for communication and water supply under emergency conditions.

-5. The diesel power plant used as a Nursery station to supply power to a small town or city.
+5. The diesel power plant is used as a Nursery station to supply power to a small town or city.

 7. Used as a central station.